 NuDesign Product Direction

 NuDesign’s ndCONF Agent Development Studio current release is based on the NETCONF rfc6241 and YANG 1.0 rfc6020 (with YANG 1.1 rfc7950 and YANG Library, rfc8525 upgrades on the roadmap).
 It contains the extensible YANG Datastore Server, with datastore object providers built and instrumented from source YANG modules, using NuDesign’s ndCONF Builder.

-The YANG Datastore Server can be deployed with any combination of protocol specific NuDesign’s Access Agents (NETConf, SNMP, CLI and / or RESTCONF), providing an OEM device with a well integrated monitoring and remote configuration management agent solution exposing required multiprotocol interfaces to provisioning and management applications (with future gRPC / gNMI Access Agent enabling telemetry monitoring applications).
+The YANG Datastore Server can be deployed with any combination of NuDesign’s protocol specific Access Agents (NETConf, CLI, SNMP and / or RESTCONF), providing an OEM device with a well integrated ndCONF Agent for a monitoring and remote configuration agent solution, exposing required multiprotocol interfaces to provisioning and management applications (with future gRPC / gNMI Access Agent enabling telemetry monitoring applications).

 The company continues evolving its present SNMP products and other software management technologies and products for use in their present markets as well.

 To review and for selection of NuDesign’s YANG based NETConf, SNMP, CLI & RESTCONF development tools please review NETCONF & YANG Development information.